 MOLF is not a separate framework that happens to reference RDT.
 It is RDT expressed in the language of data architecture.
 The relational tensor is the oscillatory field.
 The influence coefficients are the phase alignments.
 The coherence metric is the conservation constraint.
 The context resolver is observer-dependent measurement.
 The lifecycle stages are positions on the manifold.

 This means that every prediction RDT makes about oscillatory systems applies to MOLF implementations.
 Coherence will oscillate.
-Phase transitions will occur (moments where the system reorganises rapidly).
+Phase transitions will occur: moments where the system reorganises rapidly.
 Feedback loops will self-correct toward equilibrium.
-And the Stem Process will describe the change dynamics at every level.

 The theory and the tool are the same object.
 One describes the territory.
 The other navigates it.